-Each year an average of two hurricanes strike the United States, leaving death and destruction in their wakes.
+Each year an average of two major hurricanes strike the United States, leaving death and destruction in their wakes.
 According to Eric Jay Dolin, author of A Furious Sky: The Five-Hundred-Year History of America's Hurricanes, these powerful storms have caused billions of dollars of property damage and killed nearly 30,000 people since the late 1800s.

 In addition to the scars they’ve left on the landscape and the countless lives they’ve affected, hurricanes have also altered the broad sweep of history, including in these five unexpected ways.